lbirkert/LinearEquationFromPoints/README.md

 to construct the `c` for each point. (`c = y - m * x`)

-We can now take the average value of both and we will get a linear equation which is as near as possible (in theorie) to all of the points in the list.
+We can now take the average value of both and we will get a linear equation which is in theory as close as possible to all of the points in the list.

 <br>